ohtox/PafishX/README.md

 PafishX is a Windows environment inspection tool inspired by Pafish.
 It runs a collection of checks to figure out whether the system looks like a physical machine or something running inside a virtual machine / sandbox.

-It doesn’t try to block anything or make decisions — it just prints what it finds and leaves interpretation to you.

-The goal is simple: understand what Windows exposes when it’s being analyzed, virtualized, or instrumented.

 ---

 ## What it checks